JittabunSagganayok/PracticeWebDev/README.md

 # PracticeWebDev
 HTML CSS JS

 1.Dad jokes : Work with Api

 2.Feedback UI : Work with DOM

-3.English Dictionary : Work with Dictionary Api
+3.English Dictionary : Work with Dictionary Api (Use input from user)